Dark Matter in a Three-Brane Randall-Sundrum Scenario out of the Evanescent Limit: Stabilization of the two-brane setup: excerpts

-It is clear that the potential $V(\omega)$ is, indeed, an effective potential for the scalar $r(x)$ that, in turn, is related to the original scalar perturbation of the metric ($T$, under the metric ansatz used above).
-Minimizing $V(\omega)$ corresponds to give a VEV to $T$, such that $\langle T \rangle = r_c$.
-The complete zero mode term of our 4D action is, therefore:
+for the quantum fluctuation $\delta r (x)$ at the minimum of the effective potential, $\bar r$.
+This field is what is commonly known as {\em radion}.
+The potential $V(\omega)$ is, indeed, an effective potential for $r(x)$ that, in turn, is related to the original scalar perturbation of the metric ($T$, under the metric ansatz used above).
+Minimizing $V(\omega)$ corresponds to giving a VEV to $T$, such that $\langle T \rangle = r_c$.
+The action for the two scalar would-be massless fields (the graviscalar and the bulk zero-mode) is, then:

 If we now expand the potential over the minimum, and we keep terms of the lagrangian up to second order in the quantum fluctuations, we may recognize a mass term for the radion field:

 where the radion mass is: